Project Muçununga

 municipalities

-Belmonte, Eunápolis, Guaratinga, Itagimirim, Itapebi, Mascote, Potiraguá and Santa Luzia
+Belmonte, Eunápolis, Guaratinga, Itagimirim, Itapebi, Mascote, Potiraguá e Santa Luzia

 sementes grid especies